shivakantkurmi/Edumentor-AI/README.md

 ## Notes

-- Your Google API key is private and should not be shared or committed to the repository.
 - On Kaggle, fork the notebook and add your own `GOOGLE_API_KEY` to Kaggle Secrets.
 - Locally, use a `.env` file or environment variable to securely manage your API key.